charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 ```

 Deploy Microk8s on Ubuntu by accessing the unit you created at the last step
-with `juju ssh microk8s/0`, then follow the [Install Microk8s][how-to-install]
+with `juju ssh microk8s/0` and following the [Install Microk8s][how-to-install]
 guide for configuration.

-Export the Microk8s kubeconfig file to your directory after configuration:
+Export the Microk8s kubeconfig file to your current directory after configuration:

 ```
 juju ssh microk8s/0 -- microk8s config > microk8s-config.yaml